Vision for Collective Worship

 Thursday - We look at what the Bible says about our School Value and how God can help us change, so our lights shine even brighter.

-After Collective Worship we learn more about the Bible and other religious texts by sharing stories together in classes.
+After Collective Worship on Thursdays we learn more about the Bible and other religious texts by sharing stories together in classes.
 We learn other faith stories by reading a different religious text half termly.

 Prayers and responses are our choice